 Unfortunately, rheumatoid arthritis can affect people of any age.
 The chronic inflammation caused by this autoimmune disease can cause early damage to the joints.
 Dorothy Hodgkin developed a case of severe deforming RA when she was only 28 years old.
 Despite her condition, she was able to develop X-ray crystallography which helped us learn much of what we now know about rheumatoid arthritis.

-These Rheumatoid Arthritis clinical studies taking place in Alabama are testing new treatment methods, which are currently being developed by pharmaceutical and bio-technical companies.
-They’re designed specifically to test the safety and efficacy of treatments for humans.
+These rheumatoid arthritis clinical studies taking place in Alabama are testing new treatment methods, which are currently being developed by pharmaceutical and bio-technical companies.
+They’re designed specifically to test the safety and efficacy of treatments like methotrexate for people living with this chronic autoimmune condition.
 By volunteering for our fully supervised rheumatoid arthritis clinical study, you may receive new investigational rheumatoid arthritis treatments that may help us all understand your condition.

 Biologic Disease-Modifying Antirheumatic Drugs (DMARDs) are the most recent forms of rheumatoid arthritis medication which have been approved for use by the FDA.
 They have been used successfully in clinical studies to slow down the progression of autoimmune diseases.
 These rheumatoid arthritis medications are currently available under the brand names Enbrel and Humira.
 Achieve Clinical Research continues to test these medications in their rheumatoid clinical studies.

 In many cases patients who could benefit from investigational treatment miss out on rheumatoid arthritis clinical studies because their doctor isn’t aware of a study in the area.
 In addition, there are some cases where patients feel they are going through so much they don’t need to be treated like a ‘guinea pig,’ and nothing could be further from the truth.